-- 5. Complete the form as follows: - a.
-Select the new next step for the asset. - b.
-(Optional) In the Action Taken field, type a short description of the work that you completed on the asset. - c.
-(Optional) In the Action to Take field, type a short suggestion for the next person who will work with the asset.
+- 5. Complete the form as follows:

+- a.
+Select the new next step for the asset.

+- b.
+(Optional) In the Action Taken field, type a short description of the work that you completed on the asset.

 - In some cases, you can also resolve the deadlock by changing your vote to an abstention, which clears the way for the asset to move to the next workflow state (see "Abstaining from Voting," on page 185). - You resolve group deadlocks in the same manner as single-asset deadlocks, except that for a group deadlock all assignees have to vote in agreement on each deadlocked asset in the group.